-Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency a) OHCA Long Term Services and Supports staff review monthly expenditure reports and claims paid by the fiscal agent.
+a) OHCA Long Term Services and Supports staff review monthly expenditure reports and claims paid by the fiscal agent.
 OHCA monitors the fiscal agent by reviewing monthly statements, comparing payroll data and reviewing invoices submitted on behalf of each member.

-Receive and disburse funds for the payment of participant-directed services under an agreement with the Medicaid agency or operating agency b) LTSS staff has oversight and responsibility for the claims paid by the fiscal agent.
+b) LTSS staff has oversight and responsibility for the claims paid by the fiscal agent.

-Provide other entities specified by the state with periodic reports of expenditures and the status of the participant-directed budget c) LTSS staff generates monthly reports to monitor the fiscal agent.
+c) LTSS staff generates monthly reports to monitor the fiscal agent.
 These reports summarize information about the contractual compliance of the FMS with terms of the contract scope.
 This includes payroll reports, information and assistance furnished to self-directing members and budget allocation reports.

-j.
+- j.
 Information and Assistance in Support of Participant Direction.
 In addition to financial management services, participant direction is facilitated when information and assistance are available to support participants in managing their services.
 These supports may be furnished by one or more entities, provided that there is no duplication.
-Specify the payment authority (or authorities) under which these supports are furnished and, where required, provide the additional information requested (check each that applies):

-Case Management Activity.
+Specify the payment authority (or authorities) under which these supports are furnished and, where required, provide the additional information requested (check each that applies): - Case Management Activity.
 Information and assistance in support of participant direction are furnished as an element of Medicaid case management services.